A cohomological Seiberg-Witten invariant emerging from the adjunction inequality: Non-vanishing results for the cohomological invariant

 Concrete examples of wall-crossing collections of surfaces will be given in \cref{subsection: Examples}.
-The description of wall-crossing phenomena in term of embedded surfaces is given as the following \lcnamecref{prop: description of higher-dim. wall-crossing}:
+The description of wall-crossing phenomena in term of embedded surfaces is given as the following \lcnamecref{prop: description of higher-dim. wall-crossing}.
+An essential part of its proof has been given also in the proof of Lemma~3.3 of \cite{Konno}.